ropensci/hydroscoper/README.md

 Note that:

 1. Only the two Ministries allow to download time series values freely.
-2.  `ypaat`, `emy` and `kyy` subdomains are maintened by the National Technical University Of Athens and these servers work seamlessly.
+2.  `ypaat`, `emy` and `kyy` subdomains are maintained by the National Technical University Of Athens and these servers work seamlessly.
-3.  `deh` subdomain is maintened by the Greek Public Power Corporation, uses an older version of the Enhydris API and occasionally the server is down.
+3.  `deh` subdomain is maintained by the Greek Public Power Corporation, uses an older version of the Enhydris API and occasionally the server is down.